-Do you want to use I Bonds to save money for college or university expenses?
 I Bonds for eligible college expenses are tax-free once they mature and you use them on education within that tax year.
 This tax benefit applies to spending the I Bond earnings on your education, spouse, child, or other dependents.

-Factors to Consider Before Investing in I Savings Bonds
+Factors To Consider Before Investing In I Savings Bonds

 Before you commit your money into I Savings Bonds, the first thing to know is the maturity date.